zippy1981/AppDomainPoshRunner/README.md

 What is ADPR?
 -------------

 AppDomainPoshRunner, or ADPS for short, is a library and executable for running PowerShell scripts in a separate appdomain.
+Its most common form is the standalone executable poshrunner.exe.

 ### Usage examples ###